-Figure 1 illustrates the morphological alterations in MDA-MB-231 cells subjected to varying oxygen tensions (hypoxia at 1% O2 and normoxia at 20% O2) and glucose concentrations (5.5, 11, and 25 mM) over time intervals of 24, 48, and 72 hours.22 The observations highlighted a pronounced proliferation and robust growth of MDA-MB-231 cells in normoxic conditions compared to those in hypoxic environments.
-Under hypoxic stress, however, the cells exhibited notable resilience and managed to maintain their morphological characteristics, especially after 72 hours, indicating an adaptation and maximal compatibility with the hypoxic conditions.
+alterations in MDA-MB-231 cells subjected to varying oxygen tensions (hypoxia at 1% $O_2$ and normoxia at 20% $O_2$ ) and glucose concentrations (5.5, 11, and 25 mM) over time intervals of 24, 48, and 72 hours.
+The observations highlighted a pronounced proliferation and robust growth of MDA-MB-231 cells in normoxic conditions compared with those in hypoxic environments.
+Under hypoxic stress; however, the cells exhibited notable resilience and managed to maintain their morphological characteristics, especially after 72 hours, indicating an adaptation and maximal compatibility with the hypoxic conditions.